RayanDhib/CFD-HOWL/README.md

 CFD-HOWL is open-source under the GNU General Public License v3.0 (GNU-3).
 This license allows you to modify and redistribute the software under certain conditions.
 For more details, see the LICENSE file.

 ## Acknowledgments
-- This project was initially developed as part of enhancements to the COOLFluiD platform.(https://github.com/andrealani/COOLFluiD)
+- This project was initially developed as part of enhancements to the **COOLFluiD** platform, a world-class object-oriented HPC platform for CFD.
+COOLFluiD provides a comprehensive environment for implementing and running numerical simulations, with a focus on scalability, performance, and usability.
+For more information, visit [COOLFluiD on GitHub](https://github.com/andrealani/COOLFluiD).

 For more detailed information or support, please open an issue in this repository.